-At an intersection we stopped behind two cars that each bore the chromium fish-sign, making us wonder if Christianity could be more dominant in Horry than in Floyd, where that “Coexist” sticker seems more likely but wooden crosses (single or in threes) appear here and there.
+At an intersection we stopped behind two cars that each bore the chromium fish-sign, making us wonder if Christianity could be more dominant in Horry than in Floyd, where that “Coexist” sticker seems more likely.
 As for sports–I was surprised to see an orange trailer along the Waccamaw River, painted by a fan of Clemson University, that lacked the Hokie maroon of Virginia Tech.